Haidra-Org/AI-Horde-Worker/README.md

 1. continue with the common windows instructions

 #### Without git

+Use these instructions if you do not have git for windows and do not want to install it.
+These instructions make updating the worker a bit more difficult down the line.

 1. Download [the zipped version](https://github.com/db0/AI-Horde-Worker/archive/refs/heads/main.zip)
 1. Extract it to any folder of your choice
-1. continue with the common instructions
+1. continue with the common windows instructions

 #### Common windows instructions